processone/docs.ejabberd.im/content/admin/installation.md

   the ejabberdctl script (see section [ejabberdctl][7]), read the configuration files, read and write in the spool directory, read and write in the log directory.
 The account user and group must exist in the machine before running `make install`.
-This account doesn’t need an explicit HOME directory, because `/var/lib/ejabberd/` will be used by default.
+This account doesn't need an explicit HOME directory, because `/var/lib/ejabberd/` will be used by default.